scrymastic/goosquery/README.md

-# go-osquery
+# goosquery

-Golang reimplementation of osquery with JSON output, currently working on Windows.
+Go osquery with JSON output, currently working on Windows.

 The goal is to provide a lightweight, portable, and easy-to-use version of osquery that can be integrated into other projects.